 These types of currents have quite a nasty reputation among scuba divers.
 Down currents can drag you down much deeper than you intended to go.
 Sometimes, the process is so gradual you will not even realize you are losing height until you need to equalize.
-However, in some cases, a strong down current can pull you down 15 to 65 feet in just a few seconds.
+However, in some cases, a strong down current at a dive site can pull you down 15 to 65 feet in just a few seconds.

 Most down currents lose their strength the deeper they go.
 However, that doesn’t mean you should wait and let them carry you way down in the depths.
 Remember that most scuba divers don’t typically go deeper than 130 feet as the weight of the water can crush them.

 Try to swim up and out of the current at a 45-degree angle rather than straight up.